How to Drone

 You will need:

-Then pair the controller with your computer via USB (TX16S) or Bluetooth (Nomad) so you can practice in a simulator environment using a real-world controller.
+Then you can pair the controller with a computer via USB (TX16S/Orqa) or Bluetooth (Nomad) so you can practice in a simulator environment using a real-world controller.

 Drone simulators

-- FPV.SkyDive (free): basic flying tutorial + introduction to controlling a drone.
+- FPV.SkyDive: basic flying tutorials + introduction to controlling a drone.

-- Analog: get a FPV camera (NTSC, ~$30), point it at your computer screen, then send the signal to a NTSC FPV headset (~$100) while doing the above.
+- Analog: you can get a cheap FPV camera (NTSC), point it at your computer screen, then send the signal to a EV800D NTSC headset while running the above simulators to practice basic flight patterns.

 IRL

+Winged: Landing a winged drone involves flying a pattern similar to manned planes and is harder than landing a VTOL craft.
 The best place to start is to buy a trainer RC plane, which are cheap, fly at slower speeds, and can handle unplanned landing events.
 Once you have basic flight patterns figured out you can start to think about more advanced flight controllers.
-Painless360 suggests a H-King Bixler.
+A H-King Bixler pusher-prop glider is a safe bet.

 rPIC